nicolasbeauvais/blog/posts/2021-01-08-continuous-aws-elastic-beanstalk-deployment.md

 better place than the CI/CD pipeline with some Bash scripting for that ?
 Leveraging the AWS CLI I managed to make something good enough, the script is made of 5 blocks:

-- Cleaning files, fixing writes and creating a .zip archive
+- Cleaning files, fixing file rights and creating a .zip archive
 - Verify if the exact same archive has already been deployed
 - Upload the archive on S3
 - Trigger the Elastic Beanstalk deploy